fbpx

 • Inability to revisualize letters.

-• Talking to self while writing or carefully watching the hand that is writing.
+• Talking to themselves while writing or carefully watching the hand that is writing.

-• Slow or labored copying or writing, even if it is neat and legible.
+• Slow or labored copying or writing, even if neat and legible.

 .